 Credit card processing is a complicated system of percentages, fees and points.
-In the article below we specifically focus on basis points and how merchant account fees are calculated using basis points.
+In the article below we specifically focus on basis points, also referred to as BPS.
+Let us show you how merchant account fees are calculated using basis points.
 This will especially help in understanding how a processor uses basis points to generate fees.

 What is a “Basis Point?”

 In terms of credit card processing, one basis point is typically 1/100 of one percent.
 BPS are usually incredibly small percentages.
 These small numbers and percentages are extremely important to the payment processor and sponsoring bank.
 They are used to calculate almost every single transaction that has to do with accepting credit cards or non cash payments in general.

 Basis points are typically used when calculating both tiered pricing models as well as the interchange pricing models.
 However, for each model they are used in different capacities.
 Tiered pricing changes can be seen just as often and on occasions much more frequently than Interchange BPS.

 When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discount rates within the tiers.

 The primary reason why Interchange BPS change or fluctuate, has to do with the cost associated processing that specific card type.
 Each credit card transaction has a buy rate associated with it that all banks and processors pay, regardless of their size.
 If the optimal method of accepting that credit card does not meet the requirements for the lowest discount rate, then your actual BPS will increase and you will end up paying more for that specific card transaction.

 To understand basis points calculated per transaction, you need to convert the number of BPS to a decimal amount.
 You will then need to multiply that number by the dollar volume of transactions.